Petercyn/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This is my nested for  loop code
+This is my nested for loop code.